 Under a managed print service contract, all of the office’s employees would have access to best-in-class print equipment as a service.
 Instead of paying up-front for new equipment and exposing the company to liquid cash flow, office managers can transform print costs into value-generating assets with a single, predictable monthly fee.

 Managed print service vendors can perform highly detailed print analyses to identify the best opportunities for reducing print inefficiency and waste.
 Following the print audit analysis, the vendor may offer multiple choices depending on the office’s overall long-term goals:

 • It may replace all of the office’s print hardware with new equipment and then take over the deployment, implementation, and maintenance of the print equipment.

 • It may keep part of the office’s print assets while replacing only the oldest, most inefficient equipment.

 • It may simply develop a solution to use the office’s existing print assets more efficiently, drawing on its analysis of print usage to identify new efficiencies.

 Most reputable managed service vendors won’t insist on a rip-and-replace agreement.
 Where print hardware fulfills its objectives without incurring great costs, better print management is usually sufficient to deliver enough value to justify the vendor agreement.

 Perform a Comprehensive Print Audit Today

 Performing a print audit is key to improving print efficiency.
-Office managers need accurate, up-to-date usage information in order to make informed decisions about acquiring new print equipment.
-Start collecting data now in order to streamline your office workflows and reduce waste.
+Office managers need accurate, up-to-date usage information to make informed decisions about acquiring new print equipment.
+Start collecting data now to streamline your office workflows and reduce waste.